jdb-sh/public/ksonnet/weave/README.md

 ## Customising the deployment

-The coreDNS ksonnet library allows you to easily configure a number of aspects of your coreDNS deployment using the ` _config+::` extension point.
-Of course, you can always use jsonnets lazy merging to add extra changes or modify objects that are no exposed by the config field.
+The weave ksonnet library allows you to easily configure a number of aspects of your weave deployment using the ` _config+::` extension point.
+Of course, you can always use jsonnets late merging to add extra changes or modify objects that are no exposed by the config field.

 | Key | Default | Description |
 | --- | ------- | ----------- |